lestrrat-go/jwx/docs/02-jws.md

 to sign or verify using a parsed `jws.Message`.
 To do this, you would need to use `jws.Sign()` or `jws.Message()`.

-## Parse a JWS encoded buffer into a jws.Message
+## Parse a JWS message stored in memory

-You can parse a JWS buffer into a [`jws.Message`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jws#Message) object.
+You can parse a JWS message in memory stored as `[]byte` into a [`jws.Message`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jws#Message) object.
 In this mode, there is no verification performed.

 <!-- INCLUDE(examples/jws_parse_example_test.go) -->
 ```go